Climber1705/connect4-minimax/README.md

 # 🎮 **Connect4 with Minimax**
 ## 🔍 **Overview**
 This project implements the **Connect4** game using the **Minimax algorithm** with **Alpha-Beta pruning** to enable an AI opponent to make optimal moves based on a decision tree search.
-I was inspired by the **Introduction to Artificial Intelligence** module at **King's College London(KCL)**, where I learned about Minimax and Alpha-Beta pruning concepts.
+I found inspiration in the **Introduction to Artificial Intelligence** module at **King's College London (KCL)**, where I explored the concepts of Minimax and Alpha-Beta pruning.

 ## 🧠 Minimax Algorithm
 **Minimax** is an adversarial search algorithm used in two-player games like **Connect4** and **Chess**.
-In these games, one player tries to maximize their score, while the other player aims to minimize it.
+In these games, one player tries to maximise their score, while the other aims to minimise it.
 The **Minimax algorithm** explores all possible moves (to a specific depth) by recursively evaluating the game state, assuming both players play optimally.
-The algorithm then chooses the move that maximizes the player's chances of winning, while minimizing the opponent's chances.
+The algorithm then chooses the move that maximises the player's chances of winning, while minimising the opponent's chances.
 For more information about **Minimax**, check out the [Wikipedia article](https://en.wikipedia.org/wiki/Minimax).

 ## ⚡ **Alpha-Beta Pruning**
 **Alpha-Beta pruning** is an optimisation technique for the **Minimax algorithm**.
 It reduces the number of branches evaluated in the search tree by eliminating branches that can't possibly influence the final decision.
-To achieve this, we maintain two values: **Alpha** and **Beta**.
+We maintain two values: **Alpha** and **Beta** to achieve this.
 - **Alpha** represents the minimum score the maximising player can guarantee.
 - **Beta** represents the maximum score the minimising player can guarantee.